josephtownshend/CV/README.md

 ## Joseph Townshend

 I am an early career full stack software developer and recent graduate of Makers Academy in London.
-My background is in graphic design, print and the visual arts in which I studied for 6 years.
-I ran two successful design and print studios before finally deciding to take my love of learning into the world of tech, and I haven't looked back.
+My background is in graphic design, print and the visual arts, which I studied for 6 years.
+I then ran two successful design and print studios before finally deciding to take my love of learning into the world of tech, and I haven't looked back.
 I am a passionate creative problem solver and always on the look out for new processes to help build workarounds for troublesome situations.

 <a href="https://sourcerer.io/josephtownshend"><img src="https://img.shields.io/badge/Ruby-256%20commits-orange.svg" alt=""></a> <a href="https://sourcerer.io/josephtownshend"><img src="https://img.shields.io/badge/JavaScript-86%20commits-orange.svg" alt=""></a> <a href="https://sourcerer.io/josephtownshend"><img src="https://img.shields.io/badge/Python-35%20commits-orange.svg" alt=""></a>

 | Project  | Description  | Technology  | Github  | Site  |
 |---|---|---|---|---|
 | **Forest**  | A team project to build and design a new programming language, whilst also learning a new programming language. | Python & Unittest  | <a href="https://github.com/lucianmot/f.rest">Repo</a>  | Comming Soon!  |